bendardenne/MMM-stib2/README.md

 This module shows waiting times for STIB transport (Brussels).
 It is a re-write of <https://github.com/danito/MMM-stib> which didn't really fit the bill for me.

-This module will group stops and will only a single bus (or tram, metro) route once.
+This module will group stops and will only show a single bus (or tram, metro) route once.
 I.e. the same line will not show in multiple stops.
 This reduces noise if you want to configure the module to show multiple stops that belong to the same line (but have overall different sets of lines.)

 ![Example screenshot](https://raw.githubusercontent.com/bendardenne/MMM-stib2/master/img/screenshot.png)